mwyolyfrau/AnturiaethauSherlockHolmes/README.md

-# Sgandal yn Bohemia

-Y stori gyntaf o'r Anturiaethau Sherlock Holmes.
+# Anturiaethau Sherlock Holmes

-The first story in The Adventures of Sherlock Holmes
+The Adventures of Sherlock Holmes

 ## Advice to translators